Why car insurance costs have soared (and what drivers are doing about it)

 The percentage of drivers on the road without insurance rose from 12.4% to 15.4% between 2018 and 2023, according to the Insurance Research Council.

 Zoe, a pastry chef in Pennsylvania, understands the importance of car insurance better than most.
 A few years ago, she had only the bare minimum insurance on her Toyota when an accident financially devastated her.
-Without insurance that would replace her undriveable vehicle, she was left car-less, with an hour-long commute.
+Without insurance that would replace her undrivable vehicle, she was left carless, with an hourlong commute.
 Her savings were entirely wiped out.

-When she was able to replace her vehicle, she made sure to get full coverage insurance, at $230 a month.
-But it was a tight squeeze to cover it, and then her rent went up by $400.
+When she was able to replace her vehicle, she made sure to get full-coverage insurance at $230 a month.
+But it was a tight squeeze to cover it, and then her rent increased by $400.

 We're only using Zoe's first name because, for a short time after that, she became one of those people driving without insurance.
 "I fully didn't pay my car insurance bill for about four weeks just because I couldn't afford it," Zoe says.
 "We have to eat every week.
 You have to pay the power and the water bill and the rent, and the rent keeps going higher, and milk's $4 a gallon."

-Zoe was acutely aware of the risks she was taking if she got in a crash or pulled over.
+Zoe was acutely aware of the risks she was taking if she were to get in a crash or pulled over.
 "I slow down at every single intersection, regardless of whether the light was green or not," she recalls with a heavy sigh.
 "I'm careful at every turn.
 I get worried."

 "The upfront costs of buying insurance in the first place are very, very high," says Rob Bhatt, an auto insurance expert with LendingTree.
 "But then the cost of not having insurance potentially can be a lot higher.
 It's a really tough thing to balance."